 Where advice is available, it is often under severe pressure due to high demand and resource constraints.
 Information can fall through the gaps and the service can be slow.
 The result is the client doesn’t get the advice they desperately need within the necessary time frame.
 Relatively simple issues can quickly become overwhelming and the consequences can wreck lives and families.

-The Jeanie Project connects community organisations with pro bono legal advisers across the country.
+The Jeanie Project is a free service that connects community organisations with local advice infrastructure and with pro bono legal advisers across the country.
 Through the KIM platform, client information is collected in a structured and rigorous way, thereby ensuring critical issues aren’t overlooked.

 Pro bono legal advisers do not need to waste time travelling to a physical location and have greater flexibility as to when and where they work on a client’s case.
 This in turn, increases the availability of advisers and speeds up the advice process, with clients no longer having to wait weeks for an appointment.